developer-program/engineering-track/docs/cypress/eslint.md

 ## Prettier

-Prettier is a set of default syling rules that are pretty well configured.
-Eslint doesn't have an opionion on how you style your code, is just a platform.
-Prettier is an opionion.
+Prettier is a set of default styling rules that are pretty well configured.
+Eslint doesn't have an opinion on how you style your code, is just a platform.
+Prettier is an opinion.
-There are others configurations avaialble such as [Airbnb eslint conifg](https://www.npmjs.com/package/eslint-config-airbnb) and more friendly version [Google eslint config](https://www.npmjs.com/package/eslint-config-google).
+There are others configurations available such as [Airbnb eslint conifg](https://www.npmjs.com/package/eslint-config-airbnb) and more friendly version [Google eslint config](https://www.npmjs.com/package/eslint-config-google).

 ### Installation